top of page

 Richmond, Virginia

-We are excited about having Wally R Smith, MD who will present several sessions.
+We are excited for the return of Sickle Cell Disease expert and dynamic speaker, Wally R. Smith, MD who will present several sessions at SCCAPE 2026.
 He is the first recipient of The Florence Neal Cooper Smith Professor of Sickle Cell Disease, the second African-American male chair in the United States.
 He also serves as the Vice-Chairman for Research of the Division of General Internal Medicine and is the former Scientific Director of the Center on Health Disparities at Virginia Commonwealth University.
 In addition, he was a member of the Institute of Medicine’s Committee on Standards for Trustworthy Guidelines.
 He has authored over 100 publications.

 bottom of page